How to Say "If the seamstress goes to the beach, the seamstress can find the way" in Korean | -(으)면 Grammar

 What does "If the seamstress goes to the beach, the seamstress can find the way" mean in Korean?

 The Korean sentence "재봉사가 해변에 가면, 길을 찾을 수 있어요." translates to "If the seamstress goes to the beach, the seamstress can find the way." in English.
-This line matches the English meaning, "If the seamstress goes to the beach, the seamstress can find the way", but it keeps the mood soft.
-The "-요" ending makes it gentle and kind.
+The sentence "재봉사가 해변에 가면, 길을 찾을 수 있어요." is at the sweet spot for language learners: simple enough to parse, rich enough to be useful.
+It means "if the seamstress goes to the beach, the seamstress can find the way" and uses vocabulary you will encounter again and again.

 Pronunciation guide: jaebongsaga haebyeone gamyeon, gileul chateul su iteoyo.